 Depression or Just Loneliness

 She is screened for clinical depression by a StrongMinds Mental Health Facilitator twice before she is officially diagnosed and welcomed to a group.
-A one-on-one pre-group assessment discovers more about her unique triggers for depression.
+A one-on-one pre-group assessment discovers more about her unique trigger for depression.

 - StrongMinds Therapy GroupSTEP 3